Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Now I doubt anyone is too concerned about the ability of existing major consumer router manufacturers to figure this out and get FCC approval for their next generation of devices.

 But the part of the ecosystem I imagine will be more affected is the smaller open source router manufacturers.

-And it is this very question  that opened up the giant can of worms we will now proceed to jump into.
+And it is this very question  that opened up **the giant can of worms we will now proceed to jump into**.

 ### Where is the open source networking equipment hardware?